geosolutions-it/MapStore2/docs/user-guide/immersive-section.md

 <img src="../img/immersive-section/add-remove.jpg" class="ms-docimage"/>

-Adding a media content, the [Media Editor Window](media-editor-window.md) appears to allow the story editor to add an Image, a Map or a Video.
+Adding a media content, the [Media Editor](media-editor-window.md) appears to allow the story editor to add an Image, a Map or a Video.
 It is also possible to add a Web Page content as it is explained in the [Web Page Section](web-section.md).
 An example of immersive content with a text and an image can be the following:

 <img src="../img/immersive-section/test-image.jpg" class="ms-docimage" width="550px"/>